Gerry Bannan: Vanitas

 Gerry Bannan: Vanitas is curated by Amy G. Moorefield, Deputy Director of Exhibitions, Taubman Museum of Art.
 Exhibition framing provided by LinDor Arts of Roanoke, Linda and Dorsey Taylor, Owners.
 Sponsored in part by the Virginia Commission for the Arts and the National Endowment for the Arts, this exhibition will be on display October 11, 2014 – March 21, 2015 in the David R. and Susan S. Goode Gallery.

 To learn more about the artist, please visit www.gerrybannan.com

-Exhibition thumbnail image: Gerry Bannan, Requiem: Remember Not To Forget (detail), 2014, Ballpoint pen on Mylar, 20” x 72”, Courtesy of the Artist
+Exhibition homepage and thumbnail image: Gerry Bannan, Requiem: Remember Not To Forget (detail), 2014, Ballpoint pen on Mylar, 20” x 72”, Courtesy of the Artist